Many-body post-processing of density functional calculations using the variational quantum eigensolver for Bader charge analysis: Competing interests

 \section{Competing interests}

 A patent application filed by the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt e.V., DLR), currently pending with the German Patent and Trade Mark Office (Deutsches Patent- und Markenamt, DPMA), covers aspects of this work.
+The authors declare no other financial or non-financial competing interests.

 \end{multicols*}